aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 ???+ tip
     JMESPath is a query language for JSON used by AWS CLI, AWS Python SDK, and Powertools for AWS Lambda (Python).

-Built-in [JMESPath](https://jmespath.org/){target="_blank"} Functions to easily deserialize common encoded JSON payloads in Lambda functions.
+Built-in [JMESPath](https://jmespath.org/){target="_blank" rel="nofollow"} Functions to easily deserialize common encoded JSON payloads in Lambda functions.

 ## Key features